blinklabs-io/gouroboros/README.md

 This is loosely based on the [official Haskell implementation](https://github.com/input-output-hk/ouroboros-network)

+NOTE: this library is under heavily development, and the interface should not be considered stable until it reaches `v1.0.0`

 ## Implementation status

 The Ouroboros protocol consists of a simple multiplexer protocol and various mini-protocols that run on top of it.